c-t-n/paperboy/README.md

 The engine can be run in Step mode, to consume certain topics before others.
 This is useful if you want to consume certain topics, before others.
 After finishing the last steps, the engine will go back to single mode with all the topics handlers.

-To do so, you need to define the `steps` attribute of the engine, as a list of lists of topics.
-Each list of topics will be consumed in bulk mode, and the engine will go back to single mode after finishing the last step.
+To enable this mode, you need to define the `steps` attribute of the engine, as a list of lists of topics.
+Each list of topics will be consumed in bulk, and the engine will go back to single mode after finishing the last step.

 ```python
 class KafkaConsumerEngine(Engine):